 Copyright of the Estate of August Sander, 2003 courtesy Schirmer Mosel Verlag

-In 1929 August Sander (1876 – 1964), a German portrait photographer published his first book Antlizer der Zeit (Faces of Our Times) by Kurt Wolff Verlag with an essay by the German writer Alfred Doblin.
+In 1929 August Sander (1876 – 1964), a German portrait photographer published his first book Antlitz der Zeit (Face of Our Time) by Kurt Wolff Verlag with an essay by the German writer Alfred Doblin.
 This famous book was re-issued by Schirmer Mosel Verlag in their Schirmer Art Books series which is a great little photobook about this well-known photographer.

 The relatively compact size (7-1/2” x 5-3/4”) of this softcover book makes it a wonderful little reference photobook on Sander’s larger body of work.
 Although containing only 60 duotones it contains some of Sander’s trademark photographs of the German people he embarked on documenting.
 The rarity of the original book was increased in the late 1930’s when the Nazi regime seized his books and photographic plates and destroyed them.